dinhanhtruong/LoRA-NF/README.md

 # LoRA-NF
-This small python package implements the method from [Low-Rank Adaptation of Neural Fields](https://dl.acm.org/doi/10.1145/3757377.3763882).
+This python package implements the method from [Low-Rank Adaptation of Neural Fields](https://dl.acm.org/doi/10.1145/3757377.3763882).

 In particular, it provides a simple function ```train_lora_regression()``` for adapting any MLP-based neural field (implemented as a ```torch.nn.Sequential()```) to new data using low-rank adaptations (LoRA).